exonum/rfcs/text/0000-service-specification-declarative-format.md

 Service IDs, table IDs, and transaction IDs must be generated automatically.

+## Documentation

+Documentation comments must be generated along with the corresponding code.

 ## Example

 This example is based on **Cryptocurrency Tutorial: How to Create Services**.